OkayAbedin/medbox/HARDWARE_SETUP_GUIDE.md

 ### Power-On Test
 1. Connect power to ESP32
 2. All RGB LEDs should briefly cycle through colors during startup
-3. LCD should display "MedBox | MarsLab" and "Hall Sensor Mode"
+3. LCD should display "CareBox @MarsLab" and "Hall Sensor Mode"

 ### Hall Sensor Test
 1. Open each compartment lid - blue LED should turn on